blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide.md

 For instance, a confident boss may lead with tactically unsound or weak attacks as it under-estimates the party in stage 1.
 In stage 2, it may apply more powerful abilities and select more tactically sound options.
 In stage 3, the creature is panicking and using every possible resource at its disposal.

-# Picking perks
-Each PC earns perks during an adventure, but then cashes them in during downtime.
-This is an opportunity to tie the characters to the world, or at least to celebrate their advancement with a training montage.
-Here are some suggestions for each perk for inspiration, but ideally ideas can be created or adapted to complement the campaign and the PC.

-## Hand-to-hand

-Mentors
-1. Thug(retired, active)
-2. Monk(Raos, Fliff, Coent)
-3. Pit fighter manager
-4. Acrobat(bohemian, jester, bear-wrestler)
-5. Knight(royal, Bimros, Kord, or Solus)
-6. Beggar

-Montages
-1. Lifting and throwing logs
-2. Splitting boards by hand
-3. Punching a tree
-4. Sitting under a waterfall/river
-5. Fighting blindfolded
-6. Snatching fly out of the air

-## Minor Weapons

-Mentors
-1. Performer(knife thrower, juggler)
-2. Guard/Soldier/Militia
-3. Assassin(retired)
-4. Thug(retired, active)
-5.
-6.

-## Ranged Weapons
-## Martial Weapons
-## Great Weapons
-## Pact Magic
-## Naming Magic
-## Skills

 # Arcane Magic
 This is the most straight-forward type of vancian magic.
 Unless the Arcana skill(See: Skills) is used to alter the spell, it's played based on the description using best judgement for interpretation.